Paul Dickov: Style of play

+Dickov's success as a striker was attributed to his tenacity and persistence; in a 2003 interview with the Independent on Sunday he provided a summary of his playing style: "The ability to battle is one of the main parts of my game.
+I know my limits.
+I am not the sort who gets the ball and is then going to beat five or six players and stick it in the top corner from God knows where.
+But, whether I'm playing well or not, the one thing you will get from me is 110 per cent, upsetting defenders and basically giving them pain."
+His combative approach resulted in Manchester City manager Joe Royle naming him "The Wasp", and during his time at Leicester he was known as "The Pest".

+Post-playing career

 Oldham Athletic

 On 9 June 2010, Dickov signed a one-year contract with League One club Oldham Athletic to become player-manager following the departure of previous manager Dave Penney.
 It was Dickov's first attempt at managing and expected to be his last club as a player.
-His first competitive game as Oldham manager ended in a 2–1 victory at rivals Tranmere with Dale Stephens scoring both goals, Dickov also praised the travelling army of Oldham Fans.
+His first competitive game as Oldham manager ended in a 2–1 victory at rivals Tranmere with Dale Stephens scoring both goals, Dickov also praised the travelling group of Oldham Fans.
 On 4 September 2010, he made his debut coming on as a second-half substitute against Bristol Rovers.

-Dickov opted to build a youthful side and made controversial decisions at the start of the season to offload 2009–10 player of the year and club captain Sean Gregan as well as top scorer Paweł Abbott amongst other first team players.
+Dickov opted to build a youthful side and made several controversial decisions at the start of the season, including offloading 2009–10 player of the season and club captain Sean Gregan, as well as top scorer Paweł Abbott and other first team players.
 The team went into the New Year in ninth position, with games in hand on the teams above them, and being unbeaten at home in the league.
 Results in the second half of the season were less consistent and the team finished the season in the bottom half of the table.
 On 6 May 2011 Dickov announced that he would make only his second appearance of the season for the first team in the final match of the season, and would then end his playing career to concentrate on management.
 He then came on as a 77th-minute substitute the following day against Milton Keynes Dons.

-They finished the 2011–12 Season in 16th position in League One, one place higher than the previous season.

-On 27 January 2013, Dickov led Oldham to a shock 3–2 victory against Premier League team Liverpool in the FA Cup fourth round but resigned on 3 February, primarily due to the team's poor league form.
+On 27 January 2013, Dickov led Oldham to a shock 3–2 victory against Premier League team Liverpool in the FA Cup, but he resigned on 3 February, primarily due to the team's poor league form.